team-mayes/atesa/docs/getting_started.rst

-  	dt=0.001,	! or whatever desired simulation time step irest=1,	! restart simulation from preceding "init" step temp0=300.0,	! or whatever temperature
+  	dt=0.001,	! or whatever desired simulation time step irest=1,	! restart simulation from preceding "init" step temp0=300.0,	! or whatever temperature ntwx=1,		! or whatever trajectory write frequency, but smaller is better

 ``committor_analysis``